vladris/tinkerer/blog/doc/extensions.rst

 What Tinkerer adds to this is a set of metadata and other information which is passed to the templating engine when rendering each file.
-This information resides in the context variable and your extensions can use and/or alter it to extend Tinkerer functionality.
+This information resides in the :ref:`context` variable and your extensions can use and/or alter it to extend Tinkerer functionality.

+Going forward, the Tinkerer post and page RST templates can be found in the ``_templates`` subdirectory of a blog, so if your custom extension adds, for example, an additional directive which should appear in each new post, you can instruct the user to update his post template accordingly (or have a setup script that does it automatically).

+.. _context:

 Context
 -------